Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Access To Bibles:

 Bibles are routinely destroyed by Islamist rebels.
-While they can be purchased in the capital city, most people cannot afford them.
+While they can be purchased in the capital, most people cannot afford them.
 Give Bibles